-- d) A vacation with pay provided under Section 1 for employees in category (A) may be taken during the vacation period in which the entitlement thereto is established, or during the next following vacation period. - e) No employee may continue to work and draw vacation pay in lieu of taking the vacation.
-Vacation pay shall be paid to employees, upon request, within fourteen (14) days after May 1st. - f) The allocation of vacation times is to be decided by the Company.
+- f) The allocation of vacation times is to be decided by the Company.
 However, the Company will endeavor by discussion with the employees or the Union, to arrange vacations to suit the employees' wishes. - g) Time not exceeding one (1) year, lost as the result of an accident recognized as compensable by WorkSafeBC, suffered during the course of employment, shall be considered as time worked for the purpose of qualifying for vacation.
 Time exceeding one (1) year shall be recognized as uninterrupted service for the purpose of establishing vacation time off, upon return to work. - h) Time not exceeding one (1) year, lost as the result of a nonoccupational accident, illness or approved maternity leave, shall be considered as time worked for the purpose of qualifying for vacation provided that at the time of the accident or illness or commencement of maternity leave the employee has been on the payroll for not less than one (1) year and returns to employment.
-It is understood that the Company may require that the employee provide a certificate from a qualified medical practitioner. - Time exceeding one (1) year shall be recognized as uninterrupted service for the purpose of establishing vacation time off, upon return to work. - Time lost as the result of layoff shall not be considered as time worked for the purpose of qualifying for a vacation. - j) Time on Leave of Absence for Union business duly approved by the Company in writing shall be considered as uninterrupted service for the purpose of establishing vacation time off, during the year of their absence as well as in ensuing years.
+It is understood that the Company may require that the employee provide a certificate from a qualified medical practitioner.

+Time exceeding one (1) year shall be recognized as uninterrupted service for the purpose of establishing vacation time off, upon return to work.

+- i) Time lost as the result of layoff shall not be considered as time worked for the purpose of qualifying for a vacation. - j) Time on Leave of Absence for Union business duly approved by the Company in writing shall be considered as uninterrupted service for the purpose of establishing vacation time off, during the year of their absence as well as in ensuing years.